Poland to give households one-off payment to offset rising coal prices | Headlines

 - Poland

-Poland plans to offer households a one-off payment of 3,000 zlotys ($635) to help cover the rising cost of coal, according to a draft bill published late on Monday, as the country faces surging energy prices as a result of the war in Ukraine.
-Due to their high quality, Russian coal imports were mainly used by individual households and heating plants in smaller towns before they were banned in April.
+Poland will offer households a one-off payment of 3,000 zlotys ($646) to help cover the rising cost of coal amid surging energy prices prompted mainly by the war in neighbouring Ukraine

-The subsequent spike in prices caused by the shortfall has left many Poles fearing they will be unable to heat their homes in winter.
-"The proposed regulation aims to provide support for a large group of households in Poland, including the poorest in terms of energy, in covering part of the costs resulting from the increase in prices on the energy market," the draft bill said.
+Polish households and heating plants in smaller towns mostly used Russian coal on account of its high quality but imports were banned by Warsaw in April in response to Russia's invasion of Ukraine.
+The subsequent spike in prices caused by the shortfall has left many Poles fearing they will be unable to heat their homes this coming winter.

-The subsidy will be available to households where coal is the main source of heat, and the deadline for submitting applications would be Nov.
-30. The proposal is expected to be accepted by the government on Tuesday, and will then face a vote in parliament.
+"Coal contracted by state-controlled companies and private buyers is coming to Poland and there will be enough fuel for the winter.
+On the other hand we are protecting families from high prices," Climate Minister Anna Moskwa told reporters in Warsaw.
+The subsidy will be available to households where coal is the main source of heat, and the deadline for submitting applications will be Nov.
+30, Moskwa said

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)